gspurthi/ibm-kms-migration-client/README.md

 ### Download the latest migration-client

-1. Download the latest release of migration-client for your platform.
+1. Download the latest release of migration-client for your platform from the [Releases page](https://github.com/locke105/ibm-kms-migration-client/releases)

 2. Unzip the release and move into the newly created directory to begin working with the migration client.